 An emerging solution is the use of a battery storage system.
 This system will detect when you are exporting energy to the grid, and then will store this energy within a battery within your home.
 The battery will then feed this stored energy back into your home when you need it next.
 Homeowners can also receive a grant towards the cost of installing a battery storage system under this scheme.

-What is the right type of battery system for my home?
+What is the right type of battery system?

 If you choose to install a battery to increase the amount of solar electricity you use in your home, there are a few considerations which you should discuss with your installer